-Students will develop a broad appreciation and basic knowledge of design styles in the disciplines of architecture, fashion, interior design, industrial design and graphic/digital media design.
+Students will develop a broad appreciation and knowledge of design elements, principles and styles in the disciplines of architecture, fashion, interior design, industrial design and visual communication/digital media design.

 Unit 2: Sustainable Design

 Students will focus on sustainable design in various forms in their chosen area of architecture, fashion, interior design, landscape architecture, industrial design and visual communication/digital media design.